briankoser/sfc-listeners-guide/episodes/0249-meet-the-star-wars-cast-and-other-news.md

 Matt is Right: Hugh Jackman says the next Wolverine movie will probably be his last

-Take That, Science: Doctor claims watching {% workTitle "The Walking Dead" %} is hurting society
+Take That, Science: Doctor claims watching {% work "The Walking Dead" %} is hurting society

 <div class="quote">
   {% timeLink podcast_file_url, '30:36' %}